statamic/docs/content/collections/docs/creating-a-starter-kit.md

 For example, the following config would tell Statamic to export sample content, along with related assets, config, blueprints, css, views, and front-end build config out for distribution on the Statamic Marketplace.

-Anything not configured in your `starter-kit.yaml` **will not be exported**.
-This way you don't have to maintain a full Statamic site, or any bootstrap code that is unrelated to your Starter Kit.

 ``` yaml
 export_paths:
   - content